-The methods of teaching will vary course-by-course, so it is recommended that you read the profile of your chosen course for further detail.
+The methods of teaching will vary course-by-course, so it is recommended that you read the profile of your chosen course for further detail and you can access a full syllabi from the overview section of the module in the What can I study section.
 There may also be field trips factored into your course timetable, to contextualise your studies and give you ‘real-life’ insights into the wider aspects of your subject.
-You’ll be taken to see places and meet experts that other people don’t get to meet.
+You’ll be taken to see places and meet experts that other people won't always get to meet.

 Each course on the Queen Mary Summer School features an assessment component – this may be an essay, presentation, in-class test or combination of them all.
 The assessment element is not compulsory, but if you wish to claim credit for your study then you will need to complete the assessment.